Skip to main content

 Is pelvic floor PT painful?

-What if I have had symptoms for years — is it too late?
+What if I have had symptoms for years?
+Is it too late?

 Can pelvic floor PT help me avoid surgery?